hleb-kastseika/vkb/README.md

 ### Requirements for building and running
 - Java 8
-- Gradle 2.8 and latest
+- Gradle 2.8 and later
-- an account in vk.com that is not a pity to lose (admins are struggling with fake accounts and it can be banned)
+- An account in [vk.com](vk.com) that is not a pity to lose (admins are struggling with fake accounts and it can be banned)

 ### How to build, configure and run
 For **building the project** use Gradle.
 Go to the root project directory and run `gradle dist` command.
 It will generate zip archive in *build\dist* directory.
 Extract it somewhere and script is almost ready for running (just need to link it with your VK account and setup some properties).